 Field Description Save Timeout The device saves the statistical data when the desired timeout period has elapsed.
 Default is 300 seconds (5 minutes).
 Save Data Limit The device saves the statistical data if the data limit is reached.
 Default is 5 MB.

 Ping and Reset Options

 Perform a Ping Test

 Ping allows you to test the IP address or URL to ensure it is operational.
+This feature is not available in PPP-IP Passthrough mode.

 To perform a ping test: